 Jesse Antin, Vice President, serves on the development, finance, and operations committees, and is a member of the ensemble.
 By day he is the Development Director of the Greater Good Science Center at UC Berkeley, which researches and publishes media on the emerging science of emotional well-being.
 Previously, Jesse was a fundraiser for the environmental law non-profit Earthjustice.
 Jesse’s interest in non-profit administration stems from his experience as a singer in Chanticleer, where he was drawn to engagement with the donors and volunteers who selflessly make organizations thrive, and bring good things to the world.

-Jess Perry, Treasurer and Finance Chair, is currently the Senior Budget Manager for the San Francisco Opera, after having sung in the Opera Chorus for twelve seasons.
+Jess Perry, Treasurer and Finance Chair, is currently the Senior Budget Manager for the San Francisco Opera, after having sung in the SF Opera Chorus for 18 seasons.
+Jess is also the bass section leader at St. Mary the Virgin Episcopal Church in San Francisco.
 Previously, Jess was the Business Manager of Chanticleer for well over a decade.
-As an avid fan of excellent choral music, Jess is thrilled to be on the founding Board of Directors of Clerestory.
+As an avid fan of excellent choral music, Jess is thrilled to be a founding member of the Board of Directors of Clerestory.

 Justin Montigne, Communications Chair, is the Director of Voice Studies at the San Francisco Girls Chorus, as well as the founder and principal of SingAsana—voice lessons, workshops, and movement for singers and performers.
 Justin received his undergraduate degree in vocal performance from Drake University in his hometown of Des Moines, IA, and his graduate degrees from the University of Minnesota in the Twin Cities.
 In addition to his singing and teaching activities, he has worked in San Francisco as a self-taught marketing, communications, and technology consultant for almost a decade, and uses these skills on the boards of Clerestory and the San Francisco Bay Area Chapter of NATS.
 Justin loves reading about history, technology, and all other subjects, and is dedicated to practicing yoga and spending time with his beloved husband and two adorable pooches.

-Mary Jane Perna, Development Chair, is Vice President of Philanthropy at UCSF Benioff Children’s Hospital Oakland.
-She has experience as a professional fundraiser in health care, higher education, and the environment.
-She previously worked at UC Berkeley where she built the development programs for the College of Letters & Science, as Assistant Dean for College Relations, and for the University Library, as Director of Development and Community Relations.
+Mary Jane Perna, Development Chair, is a writer and fundraising consultant whose career has included working as an executive and professional fundraiser in health care, higher education, and the environment.
+She previously worked as Vice President of Philanthropy at the UCSF Benioff Children’s Hospitals Foundation; and at UC Berkeley where she built the development programs for the College of Letters & Science, as Assistant Dean for College Relations, and for the University Library, as Director of Development and Community Relations.
 She has also served as Chief Development Executive at Sutter Care at Home, and as Director of Major and Planned Gifts at Earthjustice.
 Mary Jane’s M.A. and B.A. degrees in English are from UC Berkeley.